a2i2/surround/docs/articles/blog.md

 ### A Python library

 Finally, the last component of Surround is the Python library.
 We developed the Python library to provide a flexible way of running a ML pipeline in a variety of situations whether that be from a queue, a http endpoint or from a file system.
 We found that during development the research engineer often needed to run results from a file, something that is not always needed in a production environment.
-Surround's Python library was designed to leverage the conventions outlined above to provide maximum productivity boost to research engineers i.e. provided the conventions are followed.
+Surround's Python library was designed to leverage the conventions outlined above to provide maximum productivity boost to research engineers provided the conventions are followed.
 Surround also provides wrappers around libraries such as the Tornado web server to provide advanced functionality.
 These 3rd party dependencies are not installed by default and need to be added to the project before Surround will make the wrappers available.

 ## Existing Case Studies